apimash/StarterKits/APIMASH_RottenTomatoes_StarterKit/readme.md

 > ROTTEN TOMATOES API DVD CURRENTRELEASES

 Step 3.
 You can modify the parameters to each query such as the limit of the number of movies to return in total, or per page and the country.
-Experiment by changing the ‘country’ parameter on the ‘InTheaters’ API call on line 24 of Globals.cs.
+Experiment by changing the ‘country’ parameter on the ‘InTheaters’ API call on line 24 of Globals.cs from 'us' to 'uk'.
 Experiment with other parameter to learn the API.
 Visit the API [I/O Docs page][3] to experiment on line.

 Step 4.
 Movie information is EXTREMELY  mashable!
 Experiment by combining Rotten Tomatoes with Bing Maps showing nearby movie theaters (check out [the Bing Map Starter Kit][4]!)